 Physics of the Universe

-Research at Leiden Observatory is organised in two broad themes: Galaxies and the structures in which they are embedded [LINK to 6] and Exoplanets and the formation of stars and planets [LINK to 7].
+Research at Leiden Observatory is organised in two broad themes: Galaxies and the structures in which they are embedded and Exoplanets, star and planet formation.
 Our research covers the fundamental physics of the origin and evolution of the large scale structures and galaxies in the universe as well as the origin of stars and their planetary systems.
 Questions we study include: what is the true nature of dark matter and dark energy, and is Earth the only habitable planet in our universe?

 The founding of Leiden Observatory goes back to 1633 when an observing platform was constructed on the Academy Building to house Snell’s quadrant.
 This makes Leiden Observatory the oldest university astronomy department in operation today.
 In 1860 a state-of-the-art observatory building was constructed on the recently decomissioned ramparts of the city of Leiden.
 Here, astronomical research blossomed.
 In the early twentieth century, major progress in physics was taking place in Leiden with the work of Lorentz, Kamerlingh Onnes, Zeeman, Ehrenfest and Einstein.
 In these same years, Leiden Observatory was led by famous astronomers like de Sitter, Herzsprung, and Oort.
 Major discoveries of this period include the Einstein-de Sitter solution to General Relativity, the Herzspung-Russell Diagram, the rotation of the Milky Way by Oort, and the prediction of the 21-cm Hydrogen line by van de Hulst.
 In 1928 the third General Assembly of the International Astronical Union was held in Leiden, and in 1962 the European Southern Observatory convention was signed at the same Academy Building where Leiden Observatory originated.
 Four Leiden professors (Blaauw, Woltjer, van der Laan, and de Zeeuw) served as Director General of ESO.
 In 1974 Leiden Observatory moved to the Huygens Laboratory located in the Leiden Bio Science Park.
 Today, Leiden Observatory is housed in the Huygens Laboratory and the adjacent Oort building.
 [Read more on the history of Leiden Observatory]